Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**

 - Backpack/Calendar
-  - Calendar now doesn't snap to month name anymore when its height changes.
+  - Calendar now doesn't snap to month name when its height changes.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).